asdqwex/doplr/README.md

 # Security

-By default doplr will simply use the current user to attempt to log into systems.
+By default Doplr will simply use the current user to attempt to log into systems.
 Obviously, this is not typically desired or secure, particularly for a weathergirl server.
-There are two ways to accomplish this task: Bootstrap a dedicated SSH user, or install a doplr agent on the remote systems.
+There are two ways to accomplish this task: Bootstrap a dedicated SSH user, or install a Doplr agent on the remote systems.

     doplr sweep host doplr@myserver.com -i somekey.pem